ajitminj/100-Numpy-Exercises/README.md

 # 100-Numpy-Exercises
 Collection of numpy exercises from numpy mailing list, stack overflow, and numpy documentation.
 :writing_hand: from https://github.com/rougier/numpy-100
+---
-Updating as i finish the exercise one by one
+updating as i finish the exercise one by one